xieweiAlex/English_Learning/words/2018/words-Aug.md

 **Unequivocally**, Google was the toughest and most nerve-wracking interview I’ve ever done.
 Google!
-I was on cloud nine.
+I was on **cloud nine**.
-I was ready for everything to wrap up as I figured out which bus I would be taking to San Bruno, planned out my morning workout regimen, and all the rest.
+I was ready for everything to wrap up as I figured out which bus I would be taking to San Bruno, planned out my morning workout **regimen**, and all the rest.
-The consensus was overwhelming.
+The **consensus** was overwhelming.

 The appointment of **ombudspeople**, and an ethical assessment of Google projects including **Dragonfly** and Maven, Google’s contract with the **Pentagon** to build AI-assisted drone technology.
 (An **ombudsman** or public advocate is usually appointed by the government or by parliament, but with a significant degree of independence, who is charged with representing the interests of the public by investigating and addressing complaints of maladministration or a violation of right)